 - Token Management window opens.
 From here, you can create new authorization server, edit and existing an existing authorization server, if required.

-- Click on the Add Authorization Server button to add a new authorization server and create token.
+- Click on the Add Authorization Server button to add a new authorization server and create a token.

-- Enter name of the authorization server name, Grant Type (Authorization Code, Implicit, Password Credentials or Client Credentials) select Refresh Token type (Manual or Automatic) and fill other required fields and then click on Save Token.
+- Enter the name of the authorization server name, Grant Type (Authorization Code, Implicit, Password Credentials or Client Credentials) select Refresh Token type (Manual or Automatic) and fill other required fields and then click on Save Token.